 Let’s hope you never experience such calls.

 When the margin posted in the margin account is below the minimum margin requirement, the broker or exchange issues a margin call.
-The investors now either have to increase their deposited margin or close out their position.
+The investors must either increase their deposited margin or close out their position.

 Don’t forget that a 1% Margin would mean that if you have a trading account with 1000 EUR, then if the leverage is 1:100, you can open a position with 100,000 EUR x 0.01 or x 1%=1000EUR

 1000 EUR will be the funds blocked as a margin requirement to keep that position open.
-So in the trading platform, you will be able to see that blocked 1000 Eur in the window “open positions, column “margin”
+So in the trading platform, you can see that blocked 1000 Eur in the window “open positions, column “margin.”

 What is Swap In Forex Market Trading?

 The interest swap rate is also known as the rollover rate.
 Leaving an open position for the next day, the broker will credit or debit your account daily with an interest SWAP.